marix1993/CICD_Project/Readme.md

-New change to check webhook trigger.
+New change to check merging.